Terms & Conditions

 (iii) If the Customer requests the Supplier to deliver or transport the Goods to a Job Site, then without being under any obligation, the Supplier may agree do so, provided that the Customer shall pay the Supplier’s current delivery or transportation fees and the Supplier shall be entitled to choose the carrier for and manner of delivery or transport.

-(ii) The Customer may not vary, amend or cancel any Order received by the Supplier without the Supplier’s written consent.
+(iii) The Customer may not vary, amend or cancel any Order accepted by the Supplier without the Supplier’s written consent.

 (i) Subject to Clause 4(d)(ii) below, the Customer must give the Supplier at least 5 business days written notice of the dates and times during business hours when the Customer requires delivery of the Goods.